-Search in the SSL & S/MIME section
+Search in this section

 The topic data security is now more important than ever before.
 Most of us are almost constantly online be it with a laptop, smartphone or tablet.
 We retrieve our mails everywhere, chat with friends or shop online.
 Unfortunately, the least attention is paid to whether the data is also protected, that is to say the data is encrypted when being transferred, while you are logged in to your bank or interacting with a merchant who processes your credit card data.
 It is now easier than ever before for companies to provide their customers with the right security.